pragyamis/SpotifySentimentAnalysis/README.md

 Accuracy of the model trained with Logistic Regression is 58.8%. model-training.log contains the training with details of final result.

+Note that model can be improved further by training it against all the data.
+Because of limited compute power, we couldn’t use the full dataset as process was running out of memory.
+Also, for sentiment “anger”, very limited dataset was available and that can be improved as well.

 ## Software usage documentation (how to use the app):
 1. Visit the following link in your web browser: `http://3.15.223.174:4200/`
 1. Login with Spotify account.